redhat-performance/ops-tools/ansible/nagios/README.md

 **What does it do?**
    - Automated deployment of Nagios on CentOS or RHEL
-     * Generates service checks and monitored hosts from Ansible inventory
+     * Generates service checks, and monitored hosts from Ansible inventory
      * Generates comprehensive checks for the Nagios server
-     * Sets up NRPE on all monitored servers for comprehensive service checks
+     * Generates comprehensive checks for all hosts/services via NRPE
      * Wraps Nagios in SSL via Apache
      * Sets up proper firewall rules (firewalld or iptables-services)